lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Create responsive layouts with Windi CSS and Less

-* Handle static and dynamic assets
+* Handle static and dynamic assets using composables

 * Create a data-persistent shopping cart system with Pinia